thegridelectric/gridworks/docs/index.rst

 GridWorks uses distributed actors to balance the electric grid.
 What does this mean?
 In today's world, more power comes from highly variable power sources such as wind and solar.
 And yet, the number of electrons going into the grid must match the number coming out.
 This is where GridWorks comes in.
-GridWorks technology enables any electrical appliance or device with some patience or storage to provide grid balancing.
+GridWorks technology enables electrical devices with some embedded storage or with flexibility to provide grid balancing.
 Furthermore, GridWorks allows these appliances to be more thrifty, using electricity when it is cheap and green.